GIA Scholars

 Gifty A. Mensah

+Gifty Mensah is a first-generation college student that was part of the first GIA cohort at Mason.
+She earned her doctoral degree in Cell/Cellular and Molecular Biology from George Mason University in 2022.
+Gifty also earned her master’s degree in Biology with a concentration in Microbiology & Infectious Diseases at Mason.
+Prior to her admission into the PhD program, she interned at Inova Fairfax Hospital and worked at Quest Diagnostics where she got her first exposure to clinical laboratory functions and developed a keen interest in the field.
 Gifty was a doctoral student in the Biosciences program and a Graduate Teaching Assistant in the undergraduate Microbiology department.
 She worked in the molecular virology lab of Dr. F. Kashanchi.
 Her research focus was on the role extracellular vesicles play in viral infections such as HIV-11,2,4 and HTLV-13,5.
 Her research aim was to discover more effective therapeutics that can mitigate the devastating effects of these viral infections.
 During her time in the Biosciences program, she participated in the publication of five peer-reviewed scientific articles, two of them co-first authored.
 She presented her research at local and educational meetings including Mason’s School of Systems Biology Research Day and Graduate Interdisciplinary conferences; as well as national conferences such as the Extracellular Vesicles and Infections conference and the American Society for Exosomes and Microvesicles annual meeting.
 She is currently focusing on understanding the role of exosomes and how they affect diseases such as cancer and Alzheimer’s in relation to infections.
-She recently began a position at the National Institutes of Health.

 Sky Ratcliffe (Mathematics)